ehnat/api-java-junit-petclinic-tests/README.md

 * `./gradlew clean test allureServe --info` - run tests and automatically open report on the website
 * `./gradlew clean test allureReport --info` - run tests and create allure report - report is empty (I don't know why)

+### Parallel tests

+Configuration for running tests parallel is in `junit-platform.properties` (parallelism is turn off)

 ### Samples of use in testing other solutions

 a) example of using Allure annotations: